-pseudoephedrine - oral, Afrinol, Novafed, Sudafed (cont.)
+pseudoephedrine - oral, Afrinol, Sudafed (cont.)

 PRECAUTIONS: Before taking pseudoephedrine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 Also tell your doctor if you have had negative reactions to other sympathomimetics (such as ephedrine, phenylephrine).
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.If you have any of the following health problems, consult your doctor or pharmacist before using this product: diabetes, a certain eye condition (glaucoma), heart problems (such as heart attack, chest pain, heart failure), fast/irregular heart beat, high blood pressure, kidney disease, overactive thyroid (hyperthyroidism), difficulty urinating (such as due to enlarged prostate).This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.Liquid products, chewable tablets, or dissolving tablets/strips may contain sugar and/or aspartame.
 Liquid products may also contain alcohol.
 Caution is advised if you have diabetes, alcohol dependence, liver disease, phenylketonuria (PKU), or any other condition that requires you to limit/avoid these substances in your diet.
-Ask your doctor or pharmacist about using this product safely.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Older adults may be more sensitive to the effects of this medication, especially dizziness and problems urinating.Children may be more sensitive to the effects of this medication, especially restlessness.During pregnancy, this medication should be used only when clearly needed.
+Ask your doctor or pharmacist about using this product safely.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Older adults may be more sensitive to the side effects of this drug, especially fast/irregular heartbeat, dizziness, problems urinating, trouble sleeping, or confusion.Children may be more sensitive to the effects of this medication, especially restlessness.During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.Pseudoephedrine passes into breast milk.
 Discuss the risks and benefits with your doctor before breast-feeding.